ambrosus/ambrosus-node-contracts/README.md

 yarn task ganache
 ```

-Then deploy contracts and save outcome to a environment file
+Then deploy contracts and save outcome to an environment file
 ```
 yarn task deploy --save <path to file>
 ```